lukfor/imputationbot/README.md

 ![Image1](assets/token2.png)

-1. Copy your API Token and paste it when `imputationbot configure` ask for it.
+1. Copy your API Token and paste it when `imputationbot add-instance` ask for it.

 ![Image1](assets/token3.png)

 Api Tokens are valid for 30 days.
-You can check the status in the web interface or with `imputationbot info`
+You can check the status in the web interface or with `imputationbot instances`

 ![Image1](assets/token4.png)